joarreola/ETAMessages/README.md

     - Add fetchActivity support.
 Reset vars when in poll(), simulate() and disable().
     - Move etaProgress and progressLabel to EtaAdapter Container View controller.
+    - Update mobilitySimulator.stopMobilitySimulator() call to coordinate
+      with Polling.
+And vice-versa.